jwieditz/MiSeal/README.md

 # Graphical fingerprint tool

- 1. Unzip the image archive.
+ 1. Unzip the jmiseal.zip archive from the GUI folder.
  2. Go to the /jmiseal/bin folder.
  3. Depending on your OS run the following file:
 	 - ## Linux